giakou4/Computer-Architecture/Lab2/README.md

 Then we tried different l1d_assoc (2,4,8) but the CPI remained the same.
 We can assume that collision do not happen often so increasing associativity does not avoid those collisions.
 Regarding l2_assoc we tried different values (2,4,8,16) but the CPI remained the same, possible for the above reason.
 Lastly we tried many values for cache_lines (32, 64 ,128, 256, 512, 1024, 2048) because by increasing the cache_line the CPI was getting lower and lower.

+Noticeable improvement: dcache-miss-rate dropped from 12% to 0.3%

 We can assume that bringing more data in every miss we have a better CPI.
 But the l2 miss-rate remains the same, so we just benefit for L1 cache.